stefanes/tfw/guide/6_modules/1_module.md

 #### [Optional]

-If you have a remote git repo setup, create a new repo called `tf-modules` or something similar and copy the module to remote.
+If you have a remote git repo setup, create a new repo called `tfw-modules` or something similar and copy the module to remote.
 Then you should be able to refer to the remote repo.

 Additionally, you can also `tag` a commit and use it for versioning the `module`